 DAY 7, Friday - NASA Space Center Discover sprawling downtown Houston today with views of the JP Morgan Chase Tower, as well as City Hall, the Houston Astrodome, the Theater District and the Texas Medical Center, the largest in the world.
 Drive through Independence Parkway to the San Jacinto Monument memorializing the battle that won the Texas Revolution.
 Later, a photo stop at the legendary USS Texas battleship.
 Continue to the Space Center Houston, the official visitor center of NASA Johnson Space Center, which has made Houston synonymous with the nation's space achievements - from here, man's first moon landing was directed.
 Take a tour of the Space Center Houston that boasts a number of interactive displays with everything from space artifacts to a full size rocket and space shuttle.
 Learn about space exploration from fascinating hands-on exhibits.
 Time to explore on your own.
 This evening, enjoy a "Farewell to Texas" Dinner with your newfound friends Overnight: Houston Meals: Breakfast, Dinner

-DAY 8, Saturday - Return Home Depart Houston to return home Meals: Breakfast
+DAY 8, Saturday - Return Home Transfer independently to the airport for your departure flight Meals: Breakfast

 Virgin Vacations itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation nor an endorsement of any specific service provider and the decision to participate in any such activities should be made independently.